dplochcoder/hkspoilerviewer/README.md

 HKSpoilerViewer does not restrict what costs you set and where, but these may not work correctly outside of their standard locations.
 (In particular, there will be no UI to clue in the blind player as to what's required, outside of standard shop UIs.)

+## Editing Starting Items

+You can view starting items by enabling the 'Routed' filter in search, as well as the 'Vanilla' filter for built-ins like nail swings and Focus.
+While you cannot edit or delete vanilla items, you can add additional ones, such as custom geo, essence, even charms and movement.
+Simply duplicate (D) a Start check, then assign whatever item you want to the duplicate.

 ## Editing Context

-You can edit Starting Geo, charm notch costs, and logical tolerances from the ICDL menu.
+You can edit charm notch costs, and logical tolerances from the ICDL menu.
 Each of these opens a text editor, which you modify and then close.
 The only restrictions are that geo and notch costs be non-negative integers.

 ## Importing